 \subsection{Fairness and Explainability}

 \textbf{F $\rightharpoonup$ E:} Fairness interventions can inadvertently alter the relative importance of features in explanations.
-Pre-processing modifies the training data through re-balancing or other transformations \cite{caton2024fairexplain} which can obscure the true relationships between features and outcomes, making it challenging to interpret model behavior accurately.
+Pre-processing modifies the training data through re-balancing or other transformations \cite{caton2024fairexplain}, obscuring the true relationships between features and outcomes and making it challenging to interpret model behavior faithfully.
 For instance, if minority groups are oversampled to increase their representation, an explainability method may correspondingly overemphasize the importance of features associated to that group.
-The same issue can occur from in-processing \cite{wan2023fairexplain} as the influence of various features is altered by, for example, fairness constraints added to the loss.
+The same issue can occur from in-processing \cite{wan2023fairexplain} as the influence of various features is altered by fairness constraints added to the loss.
 Meanwhile, post-processing methods that modify predictions without altering the underlying model can create a disconnect between the model's internal decision-making process and the actual predictions that are used \cite{di2024post}.

 \textbf{E $\rightharpoonup$ F:} Explanations introduce another potential source of bias in modeling.
 Even if a model’s predictions are considered fair, the fidelity of explanations may be inconsistent across groups -- that is, for some groups the features identified as important in the explanation may not truly reflect the features driving the model’s predictions.
 Fidelity disparity can lead to the model's predictions being trusted more for some groups than others, such that the benefits of the model are not evenly experienced across groups \cite{balagopalan2022explainfair}. \citet{dai2022fairexplain} found that \emph{post hoc} explanation methods used on neural networks quite commonly have disparate fidelity across groups.